abhijitrahangdale/Library-Management-System-/README.md

 # Library_Management_System
 ## Project Overview:-
-Project Title: Library Management System.
+Project Title: Library Management System
-Database: library_db.
+Database: library_db

 This project showcases a comprehensive Library Management System implemented using SQL.
 It focuses on database design and management, featuring the creation and maintenance of tables, execution of CRUD (Create, Read, Update, Delete) operations, and advanced SQL querying.